 Robotic Surgery Offers Greater Surgical Precision in Colon Cancer Removal

+Every year, more than 40,000 people in the United States develop rectal cancer and most of these tumors are low-lying, which means that the tumor develops almost at the end of the colon.
 The position of the tumor presents a major challenge for the surgeons because it is technically very difficult to access and there is a restricted view of the operating area because of the anatomically constricted lesser pelvis.

 In addition, the neuroplexus surrounding the area is very dense and sensitive, and any damage to the nerve can cause incontinence or loss of sexual function.

-Studies Suggest that Robotic Surgery is Advantageous
+Studies Suggest that Robotic Surgery Is Advantageous

 Robotic surgery has clear advantages over the open or laparoscopic surgical methods, specifically in constricted anatomical positions such as the lesser pelvis.
 Moreover, studies have shown that surgeons can easily learn the robot-assisted method compared to the laparoscopic procedure and experience less fatigue because of better ergonomics.
 Overall, robotic surgery can be considered the standard procedure for the removal of colorectal tumors, especially low-lying rectal cancers.

 Our Surgeons Use Robotic Surgery to Treat Colon Cancer

 For colon cancer patients who require surgery as part of their treatment, our medical specialists rely on robotic surgery to help remove hard to reach tumors, shorten surgery times or lessen side effects for patients compared to conventional surgery.